 Today the character of Princess Leia is celebrated as a feminist icon.
-But the initial reviews of the first Star Wars film in 1977 make clear that Leia wasn't always a feminist.
-When not characterized as a traditional damsel in distress, reviewers and fans alike drew attention to her "masculinity".
-In the context of the Vietnam War, masculinity was suspect, linked with a dangerous and militaristic violence.
-Second wave feminism embraced the antimilitarism of the war protest movement.
-As such, to the feminists of the '70s, the masculinity of the character of Princess Leia was problematic.
-It smacked of militarism, foreclosing the possibility of second wave feminists embracing Leia as one of their own.
+But the initial reviews of the first Star Wars film in 1977 make clear that Leia wasn’t always a feminist.
+When not characterized as a traditional damsel in distress, reviewers and fans alike drew attention to her “masculinity”.
+In the context of the Vietnam War, masculinity was suspect, linked with dangerous and militaristic violence.
+Second-wave feminism embraced the antimilitarism of the war protest movement.
+As such, to the feminists of the ’70s, the masculinity of the character of Princess Leia was problematic.
+It smacked of militarism, foreclosing the possibility of second-wave feminists embracing Leia as one of their own.

-On 21 January of this year at the Women's March held in Washington, D.C. and around the world, one noticeable feature was the prominence of signs that featured Princess Leia.
+On 21 January of this year at the Women’s March held in Washington, D.C., and worldwide, one noticeable feature was the prominent signs that featured Princess Leia.
 Their appearance was hardly surprising.
-Carrie Fisher had passed away only a few weeks earlier, prompting a recognition of Leia's feminist legacy.
+Carrie Fisher had passed away only a few weeks earlier, prompting recognition of Leia’s feminist legacy.
 Moreover, the creators of two of the most popular signs depicting the character distributed their designs for free via the Internet before the march.

 The idea of Leia as a feminist role model is generally accepted these days, but the initial reviews of Star Wars show that this was not always the case.
 When the character of Princess Leia first appeared on the screen in 1977’s A New Hope (at the time simply referred to as Star Wars), many reviewers described Leia as the traditional archetype of the damsel in distress.
 Yet Leia is now celebrated as the self-rescuing princess, a strong female character capable of saving the skins of herself and her male companions.
 Why was this not the case in 1977?